AzariasB/flask-scotch/README.md

 ## Getting started

-Firs, you need to register the extension in flask
+First, you need to register the extension in flask

 ```python
 from flask_scotch import FlaskScotch